Methylene Blue

 Downside Rationale

-Opportunity Cost (1.6/5.0).
-Methylene blue usually does not crowd out basics like sleep, exercise, sunlight, creatine, protein, or HRV biofeedback.
-It can stack with red light therapy and NAD+ precursor protocols, though synergy claims remain mostly experiential.
-The opportunity cost rises for people who need serotonergic psychiatric medications, because avoiding those medicines to use methylene blue would be a bad trade.
-For most appropriate users, the displacement cost is low but not zero.
+Opportunity Cost.
+Methylene blue rarely displaces the fundamentals that drive most results, so its opportunity cost stays low for appropriate users.
+It does not crowd out sleep, exercise, sunlight, creatine, protein, or HRV biofeedback, and it can sit alongside tools like red light therapy and NAD+ precursor protocols, though those synergy claims remain largely experiential.
+The one scenario where methylene blue's opportunity cost spikes is for anyone who genuinely needs serotonergic psychiatric medication, because forgoing necessary treatment to use methylene blue would be a clearly bad trade.
+For most suitable users, methylene blue's displacement cost is low but not quite zero, since attention and dosing discipline still have to come from somewhere.

-Dependency / Withdrawal (1.3/5.0).
-Methylene blue has no well-documented physiological dependency or withdrawal syndrome.
-Some frequent users may feel subjectively less sharp when skipping it, but that is not the same as receptor-level withdrawal or rebound below baseline.
-Tolerance at conservative intermittent dosing appears limited in community use.
-Daily high-dose patterns are less studied, so the low dependency score applies best to occasional microdose use, not chronic aggressive self-experimentation.
+Dependency and Withdrawal.
+Methylene blue shows no well-documented physiological dependency or withdrawal syndrome, which keeps this dimension near the floor.
+Some frequent users may feel subjectively less sharp on days they skip methylene blue, but that is an expectation effect, not receptor-level dependence or a rebound below baseline.
+Tolerance at conservative, intermittent dosing appears limited in community use, and there is no recognized abstinence syndrome to manage.
+Daily high-dose patterns are far less studied, so the low dependency rating applies best to occasional microdose use rather than chronic aggressive self-experimentation.
+In practical terms, methylene blue is something a user can start and stop freely without the dependency concerns attached to stimulants or sleep aids.

-Reversibility (1.0/5.0).
-Methylene blue is highly reversible at appropriate doses.
-Stop taking it and the acute effects fade over the pharmacokinetic window; blue-green urine, tongue staining, or skin tinting resolves as the dye clears.
+Reversibility.
+Methylene blue is highly reversible at appropriate doses, which earns it a strong score on this dimension.
+Stop taking methylene blue and the acute cognitive and energetic effects fade across its pharmacokinetic window, while the visible blue-green urine, tongue staining, or skin tint resolves as the dye clears.
 No permanent tissue changes are expected from conservative oral use.
-The main reversibility caveat is that serious drug interactions, hemolysis in susceptible users, or clinical methemoglobinemia complications are medical events, not routine wellness reversibility concerns.
+The meaningful reversibility caveat sits with methylene blue's serious risks rather than its routine effects: hemolysis in G6PD-deficient users, interaction-driven serotonin syndrome, or clinical methemoglobinemia complications are acute medical events that require treatment, not the easy on-off reversibility that defines normal wellness dosing.
+Within its safe zone, methylene blue leaves no lasting footprint.

 Best for: Adults with suspected mitochondrial dysfunction, chronic fatigue patterns, post-viral fatigue, or metabolic dysfunction who are not taking serotonergic drugs and can source pharmaceutical-grade methylene blue.
 Cognitively demanding knowledge workers who want an occasional 0.5-5 mg acute mental-clarity tool.
 Biohackers pairing low-dose methylene blue with red light therapy, while admitting the stack is not proven by large RCTs.
 Adults over 50 exploring mitochondrial support alongside creatine or NAD+ precursors.
 Medical use belongs to clinicians: acquired methemoglobinemia, select shock contexts, and procedure-specific local analgesia.